Ringley Old Bridge

 Ringley Old Bridge is an ancient stone bridge in Kearsley near Bolton, England which crosses the River Irwell, linking Ringley with Stoneclough.
 It has two large semi-circular arches, and a third smaller arch, for the tow path.
-It is a Grade II* structure, listed on 19 August 1986.
+It is a Grade II* listed building, listed on 19 August 1986.

 It was built in 1677, at a cost of £500.
 It replaced a wooden bridge, swept away by flood in 1673.